 - Make it easy for people to show publicly that they support you- You look good and so do your passionate supporters.

 2. Online and virtual communication has changed how we operate.
 Speaking of oxytocin, we also release it when we use social media and it contributes to feelings of trust and security.
 Perhaps this is why virtual relationships feel “real”… because, according to our brains, they really are real.
-There are 600 billion people on Facebook, and all that friending, sharing, and liking has already had effects on what we value.
+There are 600 million people on Facebook, and all that friending, sharing, and liking has already had effects on what we value.
 Namely, transparency has been a transformational force in the global economy.
 Because everything is online and in the open, we want nothing to be hidden.
 Combining the movement toward positive public good described above and transparency born from the Web has yielded radical transparency.
 Now we need see-through CEOs.
 Information share, information access, creating connections, building relationships, learning new skills… It’s all already moved online.

 - Update your public relations plan.
 Value-alignment is more important than making sure everyone says the same exact words during a PR crises.